pearsedarcy/m-buildz/README.md

 ### Browser Testing

-- I tested the website on a mulitude of browsers to ensure cross browser compatibilty, such as Chrome, FireFox, Safari and Edge.
+- I tested the website on a multitude of browsers to ensure cross-browser compatibility, such as Chrome, Firefox, Safari and Edge.

 ### Responsiveness Testing